gaepdit/air-web/docs/Role-capabilities.md

 * Manage user accounts and assign roles.

+### Compliance Roles

+#### Compliance Staff

+Users in the *Compliance Staff* role have all the capabilities of the *General Staff* role.
+Plus they can:

+* View the compliance dashboard.

-### Site Maintenance
+#### Compliance Site Maintenance

-Users in the *Site Maintenance* role can:
+Users in the *Compliance Site Maintenance* role can:

-* Edit the lookup tables used for drop-down lists.
+* Edit the compliance-related lookup tables used for drop-down lists.

+#### Compliance Manager

+Users in the *Compliance Manager* role have all the capabilities of the *Compliance Staff* role.
+Plus they can:

+* Search for and view all Compliance Work and FCE data, including deleted items.